DNWMNCR/JavaForSmallTeams/specifics/100_know_how_to_implement_hashcode_and_equals.md

   }
 ```

-This results in a behavioural difference - comparing instances of `MyClass` with its subclasses will return true with `instanceof` but false with `getClass`.
+This results in a behavioral difference - comparing instances of `MyClass` with its subclasses will return true with `instanceof` but false with `getClass`.

-In Effective Java Josh Bloch argues in favour of `instanceof` as the `getClass` implementation violates a strict interpretation of the Liskov substitution principle.
+In Effective Java Josh Bloch argues in favor of `instanceof` as the `getClass` implementation violates a strict interpretation of the Liskov substitution principle.

-However if `instanceof` is used it is easy for the symmetric property of the equals contract to be violated if a subclass overrides equals. i.e
+However, if `instanceof` is used, it is easy for the symmetric property of the equals contract to be violated if a subclass overrides equals. i.e.:

 ```java
 MyClass a = new MyClass();